Add To Favorites

 Follow the Drinking Gourd!
 From the United States into Canada, Harriet Tubman and the Underground Railroad helped slaves escape to freedom.

-Sky: Cover your work area with recycled newspaper.
-Using Crayola Tempera Paint and Paint Brushes, paint the night sky on cardboard or oak tag.
+Sky: Cover the work area with recycled newspaper.
+Using Crayola Tempera Paint and paintbrushes, paint the night sky on cardboard or oak tag.
 Dry.